Is Guilt Making Us Ill?

 Because the body can’t speak to us (though that would be a good party trick) it communicates by sending physical sensations or symptoms.
 One way of looking at it is the emotion is the body whispering to us a message and if we’re not paying attention it shouts to us using physical symptoms.

-The second type of guilt is based on our mid-brain / body’s evaluation of a situation and can be called ‘true guilt’.
+The second type of guilt is based on our emotional brain’s evaluation of a situation and can be called ‘true guilt’.
 It usually arises in the moment and the emotion will require corrective action – perhaps an apology along the lines of “I’m sorry for shouting about not being invited for dinner but not for being angry.”
 This type of ‘true guilt’ only arises in the body if your feelings are hidden in some way.

 If you’re unsure which type of guilt you are experiencing, you can try a simple exercise of checking in with your body.
 As you recall the situation around which the guilt appeared, focus on your body paying special attention to your heart or solar plexus.
 When focusing on your body, another emotion may arise that is not that of guilt but rather ‘anger’, ‘frustration’, ‘anxiety’ etc. This may be an indication that you weren’t suffering from ‘true guilt’ at all!